nietoperz809/EvalEx/README.md

 - Type .? to see this help text.

-- Use x, b or o prefix to denote hex, bin or octal numbers.
+- Use x, b or o prefix to denote hex, bin or octal numbers, e.g. xffd2 or b1101101

 - Type .o to see list of operators, or .f for functions.
 Both .o and .f can be narrowed giving an argument that is the first char of what is searched.